pmatos/racket-news/README.md

 26. Composable and Compilable Macros: You Want it When? by Matthew Flatt
 27. Submodules in Racket: You Want it When, Again? by Matthew Flatt
 28. Feature-Specific Profiling by Leif Andersen, Vincent St-Amour, Jan Vitek and Matthias Felleisen
-29. Towards Practical Gradual Typing by Asumu Takikawa, Daniel Felty, Earl Dean, Matthew Flatt, Robert Bruce Findler, Sam Tobin-Hochstadt and Matthias Felleisen.
+29. Towards Practical Gradual Typing by Asumu Takikawa, Daniel Felty, Earl Dean, Matthew Flatt, Robert Bruce Findler, Sam Tobin-Hochstadt and Matthias Felleisen
+30. Typing the Numeric Tower, by Vincent St-Amour, Sam Tobin-Hochstadt, Matthew Flatt, and Matthias Felleisen